 - You’d like to build a widely distributed development team.
 Cloud computing environments allow remotely located employees to access applications and work via the Internet.

-- Setting up a disaster recovery system for an entire data center can sometimes nearly double the cost, and also require complex disaster recovery plans.
-Cloud DR systems can be implemented much more quickly and simply while allowing far better control over resources.
+- You need to establish a disaster recovery system but setting it up for an entire data center could double the cost.
+It would also require a complex disaster recovery plan.
+Cloud disaster recovery systems can be implemented much more quickly and give you much better control over your resources.

-- Tracking and upgrading underlying server software can consume a lot of time.
+- Tracking and upgrading underlying server software is a time consuming, yet essential process that requires periodic and sometimes immediate upgrades.
 In some cases, a cloud provider will take care of this automatically.
-Some Cloud Computing models similarly handle many administration tasks like database backup, software upgrades, and periodic maintenance.
+Some cloud computing models similarly handle many administration tasks such as database backup, software upgrades, and periodic maintenance.

 - If your application stores and retrieves very sensitive data, you might not be able to maintain it in the cloud.
 Similarly, compliance requirements could also limit your choices.

-- If everything is running fine with its existing setup, doesn’t demand much maintenance, scaling, and availability, and your customers are all happy, why mess with it?
+- If your existing setup is meeting your needs, doesn’t demand much maintenance, scaling, and availability, and your customers are all happy, why mess with it?

 - If some of the technology you currently rely on is proprietary, you may not be legally able to deploy it to the cloud.